Rent

 At the Klingnau Reservoir there is a protected area of international importance for waterfowl and migratory birds.
 You have to drive around all nature protection zones with a distance of 50 m and you have to follow the given access to the disembarkation point.
 In general, you are allowed to pass through the protected area, but not to stop or land.

-The following exit points have been tried and tested and should be adhered to for safety reasons.
+The following exit points are tried and tested and should also be adhered to for safety reasons.

 The most popular route for Limmat-Böötle is the one between Zurich and Dietikon.
 It is well connected to public transport and is always well frequented due to its proximity to the big city.
 The interesting mix of urbanity and beautiful nature offers a high recreational value.